Boskop Dam: Fish Species

 According to the last fish mark-recapture study at Boskop the Orange river Mudfish (Labeo Capensis) & Moggel (Labeo Umbratus) made up 95% of the total fish population in the dam, Sharptooth Catfish (Clarias Gariepinus), Common Carp (Cyprinus Carpio), Small-mouthed Yellowfish (Labeobarbus Aeneus), Largemouth Bass (Micropterus Dolomieu) and Banded Tilapia (Tilapia Sparrmanii) were all recorded in that study which was done almost 50 years ago, since then the following discoveries were made - Southern Mouthbrooder (Pseudocrenilabrus philander), Three Spot Barb (Enteromius trimaculatus), Goldie Barb (Enteromius pallidus), Chubbyhead Barb (Enteromius anoplus), Straight-fin Barb (Enteromius paludinosus), Smallmouth Bass (Micropterus salmoides), Grass Carp (Ctenopharyngodon idella), Rock Catfish (Austroglanis sclateri), Canary Kurper (Chetia flaviventris) and Western Mosquitofish (Gumbisa Affinis).

 There were reports of Largemouth Yellowfish (Labeobarbus kimberleyensis) in the Mooi River before the dam was built, as well as in the reservoir after the dam was built, but no known sightings of the fish have been recorded in the last 40 years in the upper and middle Mooi River or its tributaries, it's believed the building of dams and the introduction of invasive fish (Largemouth and Smallmouth Bass compete directly with the Largemouth Yellowfish as the apex predators).

 Recently unconfirmed reports of Mozambique Tilapia (Oreochromis mossambicus), Redbreast Tilapia (Tilapia rendalli) and Nile Tilapia (Oreochromis niloticus) have been reported.
-The 3 species are found in the Wonderfonteinspruit, which is a tributary of the Mooi River, just before it reaches Boskop dam, but the Wonderfonteinspruit disappears into the ground some 7 km from its routes confluence, only to rise again some 2 km from the river beds confluence at Oog van Gerhard Minnebron and forms a new confluence with the Mooi River 3.3 km away, making it unlikely the 3 species could be transferred between the two systems.
+The 3 species are found in the Wonderfonteinspruit, which is a tributary of the Mooi River, just before it reaches Boskop dam, but the Wonderfonteinspruit disappears into the ground some 7 km from its routes confluence, only to rise again some 2 km from the river beds confluence at Oog van GerhardMinnebron and forms a new confluence with the Mooi River 3.3 km away, making it unlikely the 3 species could be transferred between the two systems.